 Zombies swarming you?
 Got a sticky CSS problem you can’t solve?
 Unsure why your HTML is letting the zombies in instead of pushing them back?
 Submit your question to John and he’ll see if he can answer it.
-Answers will be published every other week on the Webpocalypse (Bi-)Weekly Newsletter.
-Sign Up for a free book.
+Answers will be published every other week on the 2 Minutes to Save the World Newsletter.

 Some Guiding Principles/How to Make Sure John Can Answer Your Question